spaansba/ForesightJS/docs/docs/Behind the Scenes.md

 ForesightJS employs a singleton pattern, ensuring only one instance of `ForesightManager` exists.
 This central instance manages all prediction logic, registered elements, and global settings.
 Elements are stored in a `Map`, where the key is the registered element itself.
 Calling `ForesightManager.instance.register()` multiple times with the same element overwrites the existing entry rather than creating a duplicate.

-To keep the dom clean and optimize for performance, ForesightJS captures an element's `getBoundingClientRect()`, applies any configured `hitSlop` and stores this expanded bounding box.
-This stored bounding box requires continuous updates to reflect document layout changes, a task handled by various event listeners and observers.
+To keep the DOM clean and optimize for performance,

 ### General Observers

 ForesightJS utilizes browser-native Observers to monitor element positions and their presence in the DOM:

 - **`MutationObserver`:** This observer detects when registered HTML elements are removed from the DOM, leading to their automatic unregistration.
-It also monitors broader DOM structural changes.
-Since such changes can alter element positions, they prompt ForesightJS to re-evaluate the bounds of all registered elements.
-- **`ResizeObserver`:** A `ResizeObserver` is attached to each registered element.
-This ensures its stored bounding box remains accurate even if the element's own dimensions change.
+Not needed but helpful for if the user forgets to unregister their element on removal.

+* **[`PositionObserver`](https://github.com/thednp/position-observer):** This observer, Created by [thednp](https://github.com/thednp), is used to asynchronously observe changes in the position of a registered element.
+By implementing the `PositionObserver`, we avoid the need for:

+        - The window resize event
+        - The window scroll event
+        - The ResizeObserver

+#### How does the PositionObserver work?

+The `PositionObserver` works by actively polling for changes using a `requestAnimationFrame` loop, not by listening for a specific browser event.
+This approach is optimized for performance by leveraging the browser's native `IntersectionObserver` to asynchronously gather an element's `boundingClientRect`.
+This avoids manual, synchronous calls (like `getBoundingClientRect()`) that can force performance-hurting layout [reflows](https://gist.github.com/paulirish/5d52fb081b3570c81e3a).

+On every animation frame (roughly 60 times per second), it performs these steps:

+- It iterates through each registered element.
+- It compares the element's previous `boundingClientRect` (gathered asynchronously from `IntersectionObserver`) and the viewport's dimensions against the current ones.
+- If there's a difference in the element's top or left position, or if the viewport has been resized, it flags the element as having moved.
+- Finally, it triggers the callback function it was constructed with, passing it a list of all elements whose positions have changed during that frame.
+In this case, the callback is provided by and handled by the `ForesightManager`

 ## Mouse Prediction

 ### Event Handlers

-For accurate mouse interaction detection, ForesightJS captures mouse movements and monitors layout changes:
+For accurate mouse predictions, ForesightJS captures mouse movements next to the previously mentioned layout changes:

 - **`mousemove`:** The library records the mouse's `clientX` and `clientY` coordinates on each `mousemove` event.
 ForesightJS maintains a history of these positions, the size of which is limited by the `positionHistorySize` setting.
-- **`resize` / `scroll`:** Global `resize` and `scroll` events trigger updates to the stored positions and dimensions of registered elements.
-To maintain performance, these event handlers are throttled.

 ### Mouse Position Prediction Mechanism